awsdocs/aws-freertos-docs/doc_source/dev-guide-ota-workflow.md

 1. If you are manually signing your firmware, sign and then upload the signed firmware image to your Amazon S3 bucket\.

-   If you are using Code Signing for Amazon FreeRTOS, upload your unsigned firmware image to an Amazon S3 bucket\.
+   If you are using Code Signing for AWS IoT, upload your unsigned firmware image to an Amazon S3 bucket\.

 1. Create an OTA update\.